Lymph node metastasis: Pathology

 Lymphogenic metastasis is a type of regional metastases.
 This is in contrast to distant metastases, such as bone metastases, liver metastases or brain metastases, which could come from any part of the body.
-Tumor cells that grown in the lymph nodes can later detach from the lymph node metastases, enter the bloodstream, and lead to distant metastases via hematogenous spread.
+Tumor cells that grow in the lymph nodes can later detach from the lymph node metastases, enter the bloodstream, and lead to distant metastases via hematogenous spread.
 However, the science is not settled on this point, and there is disagreement about whether metastases can metastasize themselves.

 The probability of metastasis in the lymph nodes depends on the density of the lymphatic vessels in the area of the primary tumor.
 For example, hypopharyngeal or nasopharyngeal carcinomas metastasize extremely quickly to the nearby tissue areas, which are rich in lymphatic vessels.